Kobe Select dates Select guests

 History

-Negiya Ryofukaku dates back to the beginning of the Edo period, to the 17th century, and its first confirmed mention was in 1737 in the Setsu-shu Arima Guidebook.
+Negiya Ryofukaku dates back to the beginning of the Edo period, to the 17th century, and its first confirmed mention was in 1737 in the Settsu Province Arima Guidebook.
 It is supposed to have operated as an inn through the centuries at the site of Kin no Yu hot springs; however, it was moved to its present location in 1960 for the lush setting.
 In its heyday, it was particularly popular among Shinto priests, hence the name evolving from a combination of the phrases 'Negi' (Japanese for priest) and 'Yado' (Japanese for inn).

 History